rs691/fb-1/README.md

-# Woodify: Bespoke Wood Creations
+# Woodify: Bespoke Wood Creations by Robert Stewart

 Welcome to the Woodify demo application, a modern e-commerce and portfolio website designed for a custom woodworking business.
 This app showcases a complete user journey, from browsing products to making a purchase, all within a clean and responsive interface.